halfnelson/svelte-type-checker/README.md

 __NOTE__ It has typescript as a `peerDependency` so you will need to have it installed for the code to function.

+__NOTE__ Your Svelte components do not need to be typescript for this to run since typescript is a superset of javascript.

 ## Install

 ```sh